cloudflare/cloudflare-docs/content/email-security/email-configuration/email-policies/link-actions.md

 ---
-title: Link Actions
+title: Link actions
 pcx_content_type: concept
 weight: 2
 ---

-# Link Actions
+# Link actions

-## Disposition Actions
+## Disposition actions

-Create actions for emails with specific [dispositions](/email-security/reference/dispositions-and-attributes/). `URL defang` means that every URL in an email of the selected type will be rewritten so that they are not selectable.
+Create actions for emails with specific [dispositions](/email-security/reference/dispositions-and-attributes/). `URL defang` means that every URL in an email of the selected type will be rewritten so that the user cannot follow the link.
 For example, `https://www.example.com` will become `https[:]//www[.]example[.]com`.

 To update or create a new disposition action: